xujiaao/AARLinkSources/README.md

 AARLinkSources Plugin
 ====
-The AARLinkSources Plugin is designed to attach sources/javadoc for .aar dependencies in AndroidStudio.
+The AARLinkSources Plugin is designed to attach sources for .aar dependencies in AndroidStudio.

 Usage
 ----